How to Start a Wedding Invitation Business With Complete Resources

 - A reliable printer is essential.
 Be sure to establish a relationship with a printer that not only has a long track record of customer satisfaction but also demonstrates evidence of being fiscally sound.
 It is absolutely necessary to find a reliable printer or printers that can withstand hard times; you don’t want your printer going under in a bad economic climate.

 - Browse through as many bridal magazines as possible.
 Reading up on what is popular in invitations gives you an idea of what services to offer.
 You will be working with different styles and textures of paper, basic and special inks, and various fonts.
 A professional at a stationery or craft store may help you learn about paper and what inks are good for each.

 - There are several ways to advertise for free (such as sending your business card to wedding planners and bridal shops), along with participating at events such as bridal conventions and expos.

 - Advertisements in wedding magazines and trade show magazines are a good way to start.
 Direct mailings to wedding planners and stationery stores.
 Online advertising on websites, and setting up your own, will bring in a diversified audience of engaged couples.

-- For couples that are far away, you can offer telephone consultations and invitation previews free of charge with the order.
+- For couples that are far away, you can offer Team or Skype consultations and previews.

 Pros and Cons:

 - You can be your boss

-- You get to put your creative skills to use and show them your talent and skill.
+- You get to put your creativity to use and show your talent and skill.

-- Wedding parties are often under a great deal of stress and can be hard to deal with at times.
+- People about to have a wedding are often under a great deal of stress and can be hard to deal with at times.

 - Clients may change their minds after an order has already been printed and you may find yourself having to start over from scratch.